olivierkes/lexilogos/README.md

 Lexilogos
 =========

-Lexilogos is an app to learn biblical vocabulary.
+Lexilogos is an app to learn greek vocabulary while reading the New Testamant.

+![Screenshot](https://raw.github.com/olivierkes/lexilogos/master/img/screenshot_1.png)

 It is based on the Albina System, a language learning technique that helps you learn vocabulary while you read for pleasure.

-![Screenshot](https://raw.github.com/olivierkes/lexilogos/master/img/screenshot_1.png)

 Learn more about the Albina system here: http://www.amnet.net.au/~dnisbet/matchups/home.html